 The benchmark in this case is a measure that condenses the progeny information as daughter yield deviation (DYD) or deregressed proof.
-DYD is the weighted average of yield of all progeny of a bull adjusted for all fixed effects and breeding values of the mates of the bull where the fraction is the deregressed Mendelian sampling; Rcomplete is the deregression factor obtained by:
+DYD is the weighted average of yield of all progeny of a bull adjusted for all fixed effects and breeding values of the mates of the bull (Mrode, 2014).

-(Mrode, 2014).
 The calculation of DYD can be unstable and quite complicated sometimes.
 VanRaden (2008) suggested a simple way to obtain deregressed proof for bulls (we also call it daughter deviation; DD)